harmonicalchemy/modular-emacs/README.md

 - [auto-complete](https://github.com/auto-complete/auto-complete) Easy Text Editing with suggested word completion.

 #### Core Emacs System Related Packages:

 - [exec-path-from-shell](https://github.com/purcell/exec-path-from-shell) Get environment variables such as $PATH from the shell.  btw, this can be a tricky thing to do in emacs!
 I have struggled with this on Mac OS for a while!
 You may find you have to start Emacs from the terminal to get all your environment vars into Emacs!
 More about that later..
 A continuing saga!

 #### Emacs Helm & Extras:

 - [helm](https://github.com/emacs-helm/helm) Helm is an Emacs incremental and narrowing framework that helps speed up operations on commands with structured command completions and more.
 It is a programmable interface (API) as well.
+To see how HELM can speed things up try a prefix key like: `C-x` or `C-c` or `M-x` and just wait before typing any more keys...
+You will see all the possible key-combos currently associated with that prefix key pop up in the HELM mini-buffer!
+Fantastic!
+No more guessing!

 - [helm-core](https://emacs-helm.github.io/helm/) Development files for Helm (API)...
 Installed as dependency.

 - [popup](https://github.com/emacs-helm/helm) Popup is a dependency package for helm.

-- [which-key](https://github.com/justbur/emacs-which-key) Used with helm, pops up suggestions for what can follow after pressing `C-x` key...
+- [which-key](https://github.com/justbur/emacs-which-key) Used with helm, pops up suggestions for what can follow after pressing `C-x` key... _(this is what I was talking about above in the intro paragraph)_

 #### Ace Jump Mode & Helpers: